hammingweight/globebotter_redux/README.md

 Contextual compression significantly slowed down the application but was not necessary to get the tests to pass.

-BDD tests like this alone aren't sufficient to evaluate a RAG application but it's convenient to be able to run sanity checks while tuning a model.
+BDD tests like this aren't sufficient to evaluate a RAG application but it's convenient to be able to run sanity checks while tuning a model.

 ## Prerequisites for Running/Testing the Application